Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 What is Sponge city rooftop Design ?

-Sponge city rooftop design isn’t just about planting vegetation it’s all about creating a high functioning water management layer that performs under real urban conditions.
-Below there are most effective and field tested design principles-
+Sponge city rooftop design isn’t just about planting vegetation it’s all about creating a high-functioning water management layer that performs under real urban conditions.
+Below are the most effective and field-tested design principles-

 1. A functional Layer not aesthetic

-Every rooftop sponge system should have multiple functional layers for increasing effectiveness.
+Every rooftop sponge system should have multiple functional layers to increase effectiveness.

 2. Minimum substrate Depth: Go beyond basics

-While most green roofs use 3-4 inches of substrate, sponge system require deeper soil like 5-8 inches becouse-
+While most green roofs use 3-4 inches of substrate, the sponge system requires deeper soil like 5-8 inches because-

-Sponge system requires Deeper soil becouse it dramatically improves stormwater retention capacity per square metre.
+The sponge system requires Deeper soil because it dramatically improves stormwater retention capacity per square metre.

 3. Incorporate Retention + Detention in one system

-Many cities mistakenly install either detention (temporary storage) or retention (long term soaking) systems.
-Sponge rooftops should integrate both to Absorb normal rain as well as hold sudden downpours during peak storm events.
-This dual mode operation prevents overflow and reduces stress on sewer systems.
+Many cities mistakenly install either detention (temporary storage) or retention (long-term soaking) systems.
+Sponge rooftops should integrate to absorb normal rain as well as hold sudden downpours during peak storm events.
+This dual-mode operation prevents overflow and reduces stress on sewer systems.

 5. Favour Design for Maintenance access

 Do you know what’s a common design failure ?
-It’s zero access for maintenance during early days.
-Good designs includes
+It’s zero access for maintenance during the early days.
+Good designs include

 6. Climate Adaptive Design

-Don’t think that what works in London will also work in Los angeles.
+Don’t think that what works in London will also work in Los Angeles.
 Climatic conditions are different in various places.
-So an ideal sponge city rooftops systems must be –
+So an ideal sponge city rooftop system must be –

 Sponge rooftops real life examples

-It is one of the largest rooftop farms in the world, spanning over 5 acres across multiple welding.
-It has a perfect storm water impact, each room top captures and retains 2 million gallons of rainwater annually.
-It is known for its uniqueness becouse it has combined stormwater control with urban agriculture like green herbs and honey production.
+It is one of the largest rooftop farms in the world, spanning over 5 acres across multiple buildings.
+It has a perfect stormwater impact, each rooftop captures and retains 2 million gallons of rainwater annually.
+It is known for its uniqueness because it has combined stormwater control with urban agriculture like green herbs and honey production.

 This is an early pioneer in using sponge City design including Green roofs on apartment and public buildings.
-It has prevented 100% of flooding during a once in 50 year rain event.
-The roof use modular trays systems that makes maintenance and expansion easier.
-It gives us a lesson that even older buildings can be retrofitted and with modular sponge system.
+It has prevented 100% of flooding during a once-in-50-year rain event.
+The roof uses modular tray systems that make maintenance and expansion easier.
+It gives us a lesson that even older buildings can be retrofitted with a modular sponge system.

 City hall podium green roof, CANADA

-A 35000 square feet green roof is made on top of toronto’s iconic City Hall podium.
+A 35000 square feet green roof is made on top of Toronto’s iconic City Hall podium.
 It can hold up to 1.5 inches (38mm) of rainfall per event before draining.
-It features native plants, public pathways and educational signage that makes it a public spaces and sponge system at once.
-Rooftop sponge systems can double as screen public spaces.
+It features native plants, public pathways and educational signage that make it a public space and sponge system at once.
+Rooftop sponge systems can double as a screen for public spaces.

 FAQs